 From a wet market created by street vendors by the early 17th century, the oldest surviving market in Saigon Ben Thanh has experienced many ups and downs throughout its history.
 After taking over the Gia Định citadel in 1859, the French colonial powers formally established the market.
 This market was destroyed by fire in 1870.
 It was rebuilt to become Saigon’s largest market and called Les Halles Centrales.
 The market was moved to a new building and renamed the Ben Thanh Market in 1912.
-Today it is one of symbols of Ho Chi Minh city and a must-see attractions for tourists.
+Today it is one of the symbols of Ho Chi Minh city and a must-see attraction for tourists.

 Ben Thanh Market in the past

 Ben Thanh Market in recent days – Photo by Scooter Saigon Tour